yasinmiran/LocalEGA-deploy-swarm-fork/README.md

 Docker Swarm deployment of LocalEGA.
 Please, refer to the project documentation for getting more comprehensive information: https://neic-sda.readthedocs.io/

+## Purpose

+The `docker-template.yml` file can be used in two ways:
+1. Deploy LocalEGA locally as containers which can be used used for CI/CD testing in Github (the CEGA BROKER service is not included).
+2. One can trim it down to a Public stack or a Private stack depending on what needs to be deployed.

 ## Development

 ### Pre-requisites